esl/code-beam-america/_participants/Katelynn-Burns.md

 pic_url: "/assets/images/katelynn_burns.jpg"
 tagline: Software Engineer at Launch Scout
 github: k-burns
-twitter: ''
+twitter: Katelyn41648210

 ---
-An apprentice software engineer at Launch Scout with a background in Psychology and education.
+A software engineer at Launch Scout with a background in Psychology and education.
 Katelynn has a Bachelors degree in psychology and is a bootcamp graduate from the Grace Hopper Program at Fullstack Academy.
 Experience with Javascript and Elixir.
-Katelynn has been engineering for over a year as a full stack developer.
+Katelynn has been engineering for over two year as a full stack developer.